skynettoday/skynet-today/content/editorials/_posts/2019-07-16-evaluating-national-ai-strategies.md

 ---
-title: "Evaluating National AI Strategies: Three Criteria and their Role in American, Chinese, and Canadian Policies"
+title: "AI Strategies of U.S., China, and Canada in Global Governance, Fairness, and Safety"
 author: [daniel_bashir]
-editor: [jacky_liang, andrey_kurenkov]
+editor: [jacky_liang]
 tags: [policy, bias, fairness]
 excerpt: "Constructing a set of three evaluative criteria for national AI strategy, and using them to consider US, Chinese, and Canadain policy"
 permalink: /editorials/evaluating-national-ai-strategies